BrienHall/bamazon/README.md

 # bamazon

 A simple command line storefront

--schema.sql sets up a MySQL db with example data for products -node module inquirer presents products to the user for purchase, and then quantity of purchase -cost is calculated and displated to the user -quantity of product purchased is updated in the db
+1. schema.sql sets up a MySQL db with example data for products
+2. node module inquirer presents products to the user for purchase, and then quantity of purchase
+3. cost is calculated and displated to the user
+4. quantity of product purchased is updated in the db